tuva-health/tuva_empi/docs/docs/contribute/local-development/backend-installation.md

 Then you can build and load the backend image:

-1. Build the production image: `docker build -t tuva-empi-backend .`
+1. Build the production image: `docker build --build-arg VERSION=$(<VERSION) -t tuva-empi-backend .`
 1. Load the production image: `kind load docker-image tuva-empi-backend:latest --name dev`

 Then you can test the K8sJobRunner by configuring the MatchingService to use it and starting the MatchingService in the backend dev container as usual.
+To run the MatchingService, don't forget the job image env variable: `TUVA_EMPI_MATCHING_SERVICE_K8S_JOB_RUNNER_JOB_IMAGE=tuva-empi-backend:latest make matching-service-dev`.

 ### Migrations